-- Stage 1: All financial assets are generally classified as "Stage 1" at initial recognition except for purchased or originated credit impaired (POCI) assets which are treated and reported separately within Stage 3.
+• Stage 1: All financial assets are generally classified as "Stage 1" at initial recognition except for purchased or originated credit impaired (POCI) assets which are treated and reported separately within Stage 3.
 The Group and Bank establishes loss allowances in an amount equivalent to the 12 month expected credit losses, insofar as there has not been a significant increase in credit risk since initial recognition.
-For exposures with a remaining maturity of less than 12 months, the used probability of default (PD) reflects the remaining maturity. - Stage 2: If the credit risk increases significantly, then "Stage 2" classification is assigned, and loss allowances are established in an amount equivalent to the lifetime expected credit losses. - Stage 3: Defaulted financial assets are assigned to "Stage 3" and loss allowances are likewise established in an amount equivalent to the lifetime expected credit losses considering a 100% probability of default (lifetime ECL credit impaired).
+For exposures with a remaining maturity of less than 12 months, the used probability of default (PD) reflects the remaining maturity.

+- Stage 2: If the credit risk increases significantly, then "Stage 2" classification is assigned, and loss allowances are established in an amount equivalent to the lifetime expected credit losses. - Stage 3: Defaulted financial assets are assigned to "Stage 3" and loss allowances are likewise established in an amount equivalent to the lifetime expected credit losses considering a 100% probability of default (lifetime ECL credit impaired).
 For significant exposures, risk provisioning is determined on the basis of recoverable cash flows.
 For insignificant exposures, loss allowances are determined on the basis of portfolio-based parameters.
 Stage 3 also includes financial assets which are already impaired at initial recognition ("POCI").
 These are measured initially at fair value and without loss allowances.
-Regardless of future changes in the credit risk, POCI assets remain in Stage 3 until their disposal.